perfsonar/docs/manage_services.rst

 The perfSONAR Toolkit runs a number of *services*, applications constantly listening for requests to perform measurements, retrieve data and execute other tasks.
 This page details how you may enable and disable services through the web interface.

+Before enabling services, it is important to understand what services might impact other services.
+For example, if you run throughput tests
+(e.g.: bwctl + iperf3) and
+latency/loss tests (e.g.: owamp ) on the same NIC, the throughput tests will possibly cause the host to drop packets, greatly reducing perfSONARs ability to detect network problems.
+Also, NDT and NPAD should not be run on a Toolkit host doing regular testing, as those tests will also impact other results as well.
+Therefore we recommend only one of the following be enabled at a time:

+  * bwctl
+  * owampd
+  * NDT/NPAD

+If you want to run all three, it's best to have three separate hosts.

+However there are some excecptions to this.
+First, if you only use bwctl for running traceroute, tracepath, ping, owping, then you can run that at the same time as owamp.
+Second, if you have a :doc:`host with multiple interfaces <manage_dual_xface>`, and run owamp on one NIC, and bwctl on the other NIC, then its OK to enable both at the same time.

+By default, the following services are enabled:

+  * XXX
+  * YYY

 Enabling/Disabling Services
 ===========================